wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/105-despatch-johnston-to-douglas-home.md

 ---
+doc_date: '1970-08-04'
+doc_num: 105
+doc_order: 105
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/654]'
-title: "105 DESPATCH, JOHNSTON TO DOUGLAS-HOME"
+title: DESPATCH, JOHNSTON TO DOUGLAS-HOME
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9970
 vol_id: 27
-doc_date: 1970-08-04
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 105 DESPATCH, JOHNSTON TO DOUGLAS-HOME

-UKNA: FCO 24/654

 British High Commission, Canberra, 4 August 1970

 Confidential

 The Secretary of State for Defence visited Canberra from 30 July until 2 August as part of his tour to discuss the proposed five power defence arrangements in the Far East with the Commonwealth Governments concerned.
-A copy of Lord Carrington’s programme while he was in Canberra is enclosed, also the text of the communique issued after his meeting with Mr. Gorton and Australian Ministers.2
+A copy of Lord Carrington’s programme while he was in Canberra is enclosed, also the text of the communique issued after his meeting with Mr. Gorton and Australian Ministers.[2](#f2)

 2\.
 His talks with the Australian Government were reported by the Secretary of State in my telegram No. 862 of 1 August, and I shall not duplicate that report here.
 In brief, the talks were highly successful.
 After a few characteristic growls from Mr. Gorton about our refusal to meet the Australian request that we should maintain the Anglo/Malaysian Defence Agreement in being, the Australian Government accepted our view that some political association was required instead, and that this could best take the shape of a consultative arrangement on a basis of equality between the five powers.
 As regards force levels, the Australian Government showed themselves pleased with what Lord Carrington proposed, and there was no suggestion whatever that in their view our forces would be unduly small.
 This fortunate result was largely due to the fact that when visiting Australia during the years of Opposition, the Prime Minister and you, Sir, and the Secretary of State for Defence, had all been most careful in public statements not to commit a Conservative Government to anything beyond a minimum military presence in the Far East.
 If our present Government had followed its predecessor and made promises in the defence field which it proved unable to carry out, the general credibility of the British in Australia would have been seriously undermined.